 - If you elect not to travel, you will not receive credit.

-- If any partner carrier's flight is cancelled and you are rescheduled on US Airways or a partner carrier, you’ll receive credit for the itinerary flown, but you must contact the partner airline for mileage credit.
+- If any partner carrier's flight is cancelled and you are rescheduled on US Airways, American or another partner carrier, you’ll receive credit for the itinerary flown, but you must contact the partner airline for mileage credit.
 If you are rescheduled on a non-partner carrier, you will not receive credit.

 To receive mileage credit